How to Get on College Mailing Lists

 With so many options to consider, the college planning process can feel a bit overwhelming.
 As a first step, you’ll want to learn as much as you can about different colleges, majors, and scholarships.
-One easy way to expand your knowledge is to receive information straight from colleges interested in connecting with you.
+One easy way to expand your knowledge is to receive information straight from colleges or scholarship programs interested in connecting with you.

 How do I participate?